 Insects are “cold” blooded animals that do not produce heat.
 They are called “ectotherms” unlike “endothermic” mammals, which are able to produce heat through their metabolic activity and keep their body temperature more or less constant.
 The body temperature of insects and the associated physiological processes will therefore depend directly on changes in ambient temperature.
 These variations will, among other things, govern their periods and rhythms of activity, the duration of their different stages of larval development and the number of annual generations, their flight possibilities, etc….
 For a large number of species, specific temperature thresholds delimit barriers limiting their geographical distribution:

-- Thus, the -16°C isotherm limits the chances of winter survival of the North American southern pine beetle, a major pest of conifers, Dendroctonus frontalis (Figure 8), such as those of caterpillars in pine processionaries (see Focus The pine processionary, a model…).
+- Thus, the -16°C isotherm limits the chances of winter survival of the North American southern pine beetle, a major pest of conifers, Dendroctonus frontalis (Figure 8), such as those of larvae of pine processionary moth (see Focus The pine processionary, a model…).

 Climate change, by removing or moving these barriers in space, allows expansion into areas previously unsuitable for the establishment of the species under consideration.
 Many species respond quickly to rising temperatures by moving their range northward or to higher elevations:

-- In Europe, 63% of non-migratory butterflies have seen their range increase northward over distances of 35 to 240 km over the past century, in line with the average isothermal movement of 120 km to the pole due to a warming of about 0.8°C .
+- In Europe, 63% of non-migratory butterflies have seen their range increasing northward over distances of 35 to 240 km over the past century, along with the average isothermal movement of 120 km to the pole due to a warming of about 0.8°C .